<<< Previous ----||---- Next>>>

 Electomagnetically driven Cars & other ground vehicles

-Electromagnetic cars do not rely on traction between their wheels and the ground; instead, they generate a direct propulsive force on the vehicle's body.
 These vehicles are equipped with electromagnetic thrusters for propulsion and a conventional steering wheel for directional control.
 Since propulsion is independent of wheel friction, these vehicles are immune to skidding on low-traction surfaces like ice, making them exceptionally safe in such conditions.
+Electromagnetic cars have the unique ability to lift off the ground and travel over obstacles if they encounter an impassable area.

 An average car produces a driving force of approximately 7,500 to 8,000 N at its wheels.
 To match this performance, electromagnetic cars utilize four electromagnetic thrusters.
 These thrusters are aligned to combine their thrust vectors, providing cumulative force in a single direction.
 For power, an onboard internal combustion (I.C.) engine runs an electricity generator, which in turn charges a battery bank.
-This hybrid setup ensures the driver has a continuous power supply during their journey, even in remote areas..
+This hybrid setup ensures the driver has a continuous power supply during their journey, even in remote areas.

-Furthermore, this technology can be scaled for heavy vehicles.
+This technology can be scaled for heavy vehicles.
 Commuter buses and trucks, for example, can be equipped with larger electromagnetic thrusters mounted beneath their chassis.

 Patent App :LK/P/1/22948- Sri lanka

-Next: Electromagnetic vehicles in public transport.
+Next: Electromagnetic vehicles in public

 For more details Contact : Leelananda Jayasuriya